 Speak with your doctor

 Loud snoring can quickly become an issue, especially if you have a bed partner.
-In some cases you may be able to take matter into your own hands.
+In some cases, you may be able to take the matter into your own hands.
 Losing weight, sleeping on your side, and avoiding alcohol consumption prior to bed are three lifestyle changes anyone can practice.

 In other cases, simple lifestyle changes may not be enough.
 If you have snoring concerns even after making a few lifestyle changes it’s a good idea to seek the opinion of your physician who can point you in the right direction.